 Exmoor has it all and I can't believe how unridden it is.
 After travelling around New Zealand riding my bike and living in Rotorua for a year i've been looking for a location that offers the vibes and trails that match that of Rotoruas and I genuinely think Exmoor has it.
 Exmoor has the potential to be one of the best riding locations within England.
 Although part of me wants to hold onto this secret that Exmoor has the most amazing trails... the other part of me wants to share the good times and show others how good this place is.
 For that reason we are running all inclusive weekend trips with local guides to showcase these beautiful trails so you can get a slice of the action!
 Just drop us a line and we can sort any riding trip to Exmoor for you, see you soon!

-Paying this deposit secures your place on The Exmoor Adventure trip.
-Friday evening till Sunday afternoon.
+Paying this deposit secures your place on The Exmoor trip Friday evening 8th June to Sunday afternoon 10th June 2018.
 2 nights and 2 days riding.
 You will receive an email from us asking you to settle the outstanding balance by bank transfer, along with the trip agenda, meeting location, kit to bring etc.